nadiaghulamali/Playwright-with-Typescript/README.md

 # Playwright with TypeScript Automation Framework

 Welcome to the Playwright with TypeScript Automation Framework!
 This framework is designed for automating web interactions using [Playwright](https://playwright.dev/), a powerful browser automation tool, and TypeScript.
-You'll find automated tests for an Traveler app.
+You'll find automated tests for a Traveler app.

 ## Project Structure